eniture-technology/FedExLTLFreightQuotes/README.md

-# FedEx LTL Freight Quotes Extension for Magento2 by Eniture
+# Fedex LTL Freight Quotes Extension for Magento2 by Eniture

 This module requires license purchase from [Eniture](http://eniture.com/)